jennyoughibm/robot/README.md

 # Typescript Test
-A very simple Typescript Project based on npm.
+A very simple Typescript Project.

 # Getting started
-First clone this repository
+First clone this repository, then install dependencies

 ```
 npm install
 ```

 ## Usage
-Start developing in the **src/** directory.
-The structure will be preserved and all files and compilations are copied to the output directory **bin/**.

 To start a local server and watch the *bin/* directory just call
 ```